Brian-T-Chan/Dobutsu-Shogi-Player-Repo/README.md

 # Dobutsu-Shogi-Player-Repo
 This repository contains a computer program that plays Dobutsu Shogi.
+Dobutsu Shogi, also known as Animal Shogi, is a popular board game for programmers and hobbyists (mostly in Japan).
+The game was designed by a professional Shogi player and intended for children learning Shogi.
+Due to the relatively small size of this board game, I was thinking of applying the minimax algorithm to it as a first solo project on GitHub.
+Subsequently, I found that alpha-beta pruning dramatically sped up my program's performance and allowed me to increase search depth.
+I made small modifications to the standard alpha-beta pruning algorithm in order for my program to evaluate moves even more quickly and accurately.

+My program has five levels of difficulty (ranging from 3 ply to 7 ply).
+The lowest level, Level 1, is the easiest level and the program only looks three moves ahead (1 move = 1 player moves or drops one piece).
+The highest Level 5, is the hardest level and the program looks seven moves ahead.
+The lower the level, the quicker the program will respond.

-It uses alpha-beta pruning and it has five levels of difficulty (ranging from 3 ply to 7 ply).
-It uses a command-line style user interface.
+My program uses a command-line style user interface.
 To run the program, run main.py.
 In addition to the licensing file and (this) readme file, the repository contains the following six files.

 alphabeta.py : Runs the alpha-beta pruning algorithm to determine moves.